-If you're interested in building more lean muscle mass and making the most out of your workout program, there's a very good chance that you've become interested in what all creatine has to offer.
+If you're interested in building more lean muscle mass and becoming bigger, and making the most out of your workout program, there's a very good chance that you've become interested in what all creatine supplement has to offer.
 Creatine is currently one of the more popular muscle building supplements on the market and is used regularly by both those who are striving to build more lean muscle tissue as well as those who are looking to lean down and further define their body.

 But, is creatine for you?

 That's the question.
 If you are serious about your training you're also likely serious about your diet and supplementation so finding out the need to know information about what this particular supplement is all about will help you make the right decision.

 Let's go over a few of the key factors that you must know about.

 The very first thing that you'll want to become familiar with is all the benefits that using creatine will provide you.
 Many people don't properly understand what creatine does in the body and think that just by using it, they will build muscle faster.

 While creatine does help you build muscle, it isn't some magical ingredient where if you take it, you'll automatically grow.

 The way creatine works is by saturating a molecule in the body known as creatine phosphate.
 This creatine phosphate is necessary to be formed into a high energy compound known as ATP.
 It's this ATP then that fuels your muscle tissues as you go about performing your workout session.